Slopes of eigencurves over boundary disks: Coleman--Mazur eigencurves

 Instead of working with the usual eigencurves, we shall work with the so-called ``spectral curves"; the main Conjecture~\ref{Conj:CM-conj} is, for a large part, equivalent for these two curves.

 We first recall the definition of spectral curves; for details, we refer to \cite[Section~2]{buzzard}.
-Suppose that we are given an affinoid algebra $A$\footnote{Typically, $\Max(A)$ is an affinoid subdomain of $\calW$.} over $\QQ_p$ and a Banach $A$-module $S$ which is \emph{potentially orthonormalizable}, that is a Banach $A$-module isomorphic to a direct summand of a Banach $A$-module $P$ which admits a countable orthonormal basis $(e_i)_{i \in \NN}$.
+Suppose that we are given an affinoid algebra $A$\footnote{Typically, $\Max(A)$ is an affinoid subdomain of $\calW$.} over $\QQ_p$ and a Banach $A$-module $S$ which satisfies Buzzard's property (Pr) (see \cite[after Lemma 2.10]{buzzard}), that is a Banach $A$-module isomorphic to a direct summand of a Banach $A$-module $P$ which admits a countable orthonormal basis $(e_i)_{i \in \NN}$.
 Moreover, suppose that we are given a \emph{nuclear} operator $U_p$ on $S$, that is, the uniform limit of a sequence of continuous $A$-linear operators on $S$ whose images are finite $A$-modules.
-Then we can extend the action of $U_p$ to the ambient space $P$ by taking the zero action on the other direct summand of $P$.
+Then we can extend the action of $U_p$ to the ambient space $P$ by taking the zero action on other direct summands of $P$.
 Write $U_p$ as an infinite matrix $M$, respect to the basis $(e_i)$.
 Then the \emph{characteristic power series} of $U_p$ acting on $S$

 converges and is independent of the choices of the ambient space $P$ and its basis $(e_i)$.
 Moreover, we have $\lim_{n\to \infty} |c_n| r^n =0$ for any $r \in \RR^+$.
 Consequently, it makes sense to talk about the zero locus of the characteristic power series $\Char(U_p;S)$ in $\Max(A) \times \GG_{m, \rig}$, where $X$ is the coordinate of the second factor.
 We denote this zero locus by $\Spc :=\Spc(U_p;S)$; it is called the \emph{spectral variety} associated to the Banach module $S$ and the $U_p$-operator.
 The natural projection $\wt: \Spc\to \Max(A)$ is called the \emph{weight map}; the map $a_p: \Spc \to \GG_{m,\rig}\xrightarrow{x \to x^{-1}}\GG_{m, \rig}$ given by the composite of the other natural projection with an inverse map is called the \emph{slope map}.